adyen-examples/build-your-own-payments-integration-adyen/README.md

     * Complete an iDeal payment
     * Finally, complete a credit-card payment successfully to finish this module.

-## Module 1: Adding donations & Advanced flow
+## Module 1 : Building an advanced checkout page using the advanced flow.

 ### Briefing:
-Project #MyStore has been very successful.
-The company decides to partner with their favorite charity and allow their customers to donate after every successful purchase!

-1. Prepare your backend to handle an Adyen giving flow: https://docs.adyen.com/online-payments/donations/web-component/
-  * You'll notice that you have to change your existing backend and frontend flows.
+It turns out hard-coding the amount was not the best idea.
+Now, every time a customer **has** to buy a pair of headphones and sunglasses.
+Not very ideal :), shoppers should be able to add items and the amount needs to update accordingly.

+In this module, we will build an advanced checkout page using the advanced flow.
-  * The `/sessions` calls the following three Adyen endpoints: [1] `/paymentmethods` (retrieves available payment methods), [2] `/payments` (starts a transaction) and [3] `/payments/details` (submits payment details).
+The `/sessions` calls the following three Adyen endpoints: [1] `/paymentmethods` (retrieves available payment methods), [2] `/payments` (starts a transaction) and [3] `/payments/details` (submits payment details).
 This means we'll have to change a couple of things on our front- and backend according to: https://docs.adyen.com/online-payments/build-your-integration/additional-use-cases/advanced-flow-integration/, here are some helpful tips:
   * Frontend: We need to override several event handlers and handle the subsequent calls.
   * Backend `/api/CheckoutResource.java`: We have to implement these three calls that the frontend needs to call.
 We'll also need include additional parameters.
   * **Note**: For redirects during a payment (returnUrl), we'll have to handle this accordingly in `/handleShopperRedirect`

+## Module 2 : Upgrading to the latest version of the library and Adyen Drop-in/Web components

+### Briefing:
+Project #MyStore has been very successful.
+The company wants to give their shoppers the option to donate, after every successful payment, as part of their on-going charity efforts.
+You're extremely glad that you've just implemented the advanced flow to support donations, see [documentation](https://docs.adyen.com/online-payments/donations/web-component/#before-you-begin).
+However, the current version of the Java library doesn't support donations.
+Let's upgrade the library and while we're at it, upgrade Adyen Drop-in/Components as well.

+Upgrades should be easy, right...?

+1. Upgrade your Java library to the latest version: https://github.com/Adyen/adyen-java-api-library/releases
+2. Upgrade your Adyen Drop-in/Web Components to the latest version: https://docs.adyen.com/online-payments/release-notes/?integration_type=web
+3. This module is successful when you can ensure your integration still works as-before.

+/*--- TODO: Let's decide whether we want to use playwright?
+* Tip: Let's write tests *before doing the upgrade* to make sure that gift cards, donations, payments still work.
+You can use an E2E testing framework like: https://playwright.dev/java/docs/intro
+  * Make an iDeal payment automatically
+  * Make a credit card payment automatically
+  * Make a Klarna payment automatically
+  * Make a donation
+  * Make a gift card payment
+---*/

+## Module 3 : Adding donations
+It's show-time!
+The company decides to partner with their favorite charity and allow their customers to donate after every successful purchase!
+Time to prepare your backend to perform donations.

+1. Prepare your backend to handle an Adyen giving flow: https://docs.adyen.com/online-payments/donations/web-component/
+  * You'll notice that you have to change your existing backend and frontend flows.

 2. Prepare your backend to handle the incoming donation webhook.
     * In `Webhookresource.java`, build the logic to handle the `NotificationRequest` incoming, and print some useful information on the screen.